Submit to the Brittingham

-Only manuscripts postmarked September 1 through September 30 will be considered.
+Only manuscripts uploaded between July 15 and September 15, or postmarked between August 15 and September 15, will be considered.
+Postal submissions must include a stamped, self-addressed, business-size envelope for notification of results.
 The manuscript must be previously unpublished in book form.
 Poems published in journals, chapbooks, and anthologies may be included, but must be acknowledged.
 No changes in the manuscript will be considered between submission and acceptance.
-Simultaneous submissions to other contests are permitted provided the poet agrees to inform the Series Editor of the manuscript's acceptance for publication elsewhere, and to withdraw the manuscript via the submissions manager if applicable.
+Simultaneous submissions to other contests are permitted provided the poet agrees to inform the Series Editor of the manuscript’s acceptance for publication elsewhere, and to withdraw the manuscript via Submittable if applicable.

-Online submissions are strongly encouraged, though postal submissions will still be accepted in September, 2013.
-All submissions must be typed, in a 8.5" x 11" document, single-spaced, and 60–to-90 manuscript pages in length.
+Online submissions are strongly encouraged, though postal submissions will still be accepted this year.
+All submissions must be typed, in a 8.5" x 11" document, single-spaced, and 50–to-90 manuscript pages in length.
 Pages should be numbered.

 To submit by mail, please include the materials listed below.
-Note that manuscripts will not be returned; do not enclose return packaging.
+Note that online submissions are strongly preferred, and postal manuscripts will not be returned; do not enclose return packaging.